ERP shortlist for finance workflows

 Moderate

-Potential baseline start.
-Limited-scope go-live may be faster; deeper tailoring usually takes longer.
+Baseline go-live can be quick; deeper tailoring takes longer.

 Moderate